 - Current Status – Active and in Good Standing means all reports and filing fees are up to date.

 - Resident Agent’s information – A Resident Agent in Kansas is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
-This is often one of the owners and if their home address is used, that address becomes public information.
+This is often one of the owners, and if their home address is used, that address becomes public information.
 Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t publically listed.

 - Date the entity was filed with the Secretary of State